azriel91/peace/doc/src/side_projects/disposition/example_input.md

   tag_app_development: "Application Development"
   tag_deployment: "Deployment"

-# Things and edges that are associated with each tag.
+# Things associated with each tag.
 #
 # It probably makes sense to specify the `things` for each tag, than the tags associated with each
 # thing. i.e. the key being the tag, instead of the key being the `thing` IDs.